crabmiau/easyrw/README.md

 **OR**

-Or add the following line to your Cargo.toml:
+add the following line to your Cargo.toml:
 ```
-easyrw = "0.2.1"
+easyrw = "0.2.2"
 ```

 ## Assault Cube R/W Example: